Frequently Asked Questions

 A third party may only inspect or review records with the student's signed authorization, given through the Authorization to Release Information form.

-How do I get a Registration Hold lifted?
+How do I get a registration hold lifted?

-For Incomplete Sanctions: In cases of incomplete sanctions, students will have a registration hold placed on their Leonet account restricting them from registering classes.
-To have holds removed, they will need to email email@example.com for assistance.
+For Incomplete Sanctions: In cases of incomplete sanctions, students will have a registration hold placed on their Leonet account, restricting them from registering for classes.
+To have holds removed, they will need to email firstname.lastname@example.org for assistance.
 They will be instructed to complete the outstanding sanctions before the hold is lifted.